Hood: Outlaws & Legends: Gameplay

-Development
+Development and release

 CCP Newcastle, the developer of Eve Valkyrie, was acquired by Sumo Digital from CCP Games in January 2018 and renamed to Sumo Newcastle.
 The project was originally an unrealised pitch by Sumo Sheffield.
 It was initially envisioned as a cooperative game featuring a "dark version of Robin Hood", though it was redesigned as a player-versus-player-versus environment (PvPvE) project due to the team's expertise in competitive multiplayer games.
 The team was in particular inspired by Hunt: Showdown (2019) by Crytek.
 The Sheriff was inspired by Tyrant from the Resident Evil games.

 Robin of Locksley, and Robin the Earl of Huntingdon, two competing legends, laid the foundation for the game's premise.
 The team avoided naming the characters in the game as Robin Hood because "[the mystery of] who was behind the hood was far more interesting than defining [it]".
 The lore for the game's characters, maps and collectables was written by Steven A. McKay, author of the Forest Lord historical fiction series which is based on the Robin Hood legend.
 The studio deliberately avoided naming any location or set the game in a known period so that the gameplay team will have less restrictions and more creative freedom.
 The locations in the game were inspired by real world castles such as Dover, Lindisfarne and Bamburgh, though the team also drew inspirations from locations from Game of Thrones, such as Iron Islands and Dragonstone.
 The buildings and structures in the game were also inspired by Brutalist architecture, which helped reflect the authoritarian and oppressive nature of the State.

-Publisher Focus Home Interactive announced the game in May 2020.
-The game was released on May 10, 2021 for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S.
+Focus Home Interactive announced Hood: Outlaws & Legends in May 2020.
+The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 10 May 2021.

+In September 2024, it was announced that Hood: Outlaws & Legends would be shutting down and no longer be accessible on 18 February 2025.

 Reception

-The game received "mixed or average reviews" according to review aggregator Metacritic upon release.
+Hood: Outlaws & Legends received "mixed or average" reviews from critics, according to review aggregator website Metacritic.